Design-to-Code Sync Workflows: Figma Tokens to Production CSS

 stablechannel gives consumers predictable SLAs but slows down design-ops velocity.
 Anextchannel lets experimental or breaking changes land without blocking consumers, at the cost of maintaining two publish paths and consumer opt-in documentation. - CSS custom properties as baseline vs. SCSS/JS as baseline — Always derive SCSS maps and JS constants from CSS custom properties, not the other way around.
 Custom properties cascade at runtime; SCSS and JS are compile-time constants.
 Inverting this hierarchy breaks runtime theme switching.

-Build Pipeline / Workflow Steps
+Build Pipeline / Workflow Steps Link to this section

 A production-grade sync operates as a strict unidirectional flow: Design → Code.
 The Git-backed token registry stores immutable snapshots alongside generated artifacts.